openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 * bem-values.yaml - This is given to bloomreach helm chart as values file to override values from /charts/bloomreach/values.yaml
 * mysql-values.yaml - This is given to mysql helm chart as values file to override values from /charts/mysql/values.yaml
 * volumes-values.yaml - This is given to volumes helm chart as values file to override values from /charts/volumes/values.yaml
-* secrets.yml - This file contains all the sensitive data in your project like database password or certificate keys. you probably want to exclude this file from being check-in with your project in the .gitignore file.
+* secrets.yml - This file contains all the sensitive data in your project like database password or certificate keys. you probably want to exclude this file from being checked-in with your project in the .gitignore file.
 * variables.sh - Is a bash file that sets the following vairbles
     * applicationName - Application name
     * namespace - The namespace you want to deploy this application to
     * deployment - The deployment name (can be overridden via command line)
-    * volumeMultiplicityPerNode - Number of copied of each volume folder per node
+    * volumeMultiplicityPerNode - Number of copies of each volume folder per node

-Every bash script in project get the name of an environment folder as its first argument.
+Every bash script in project gets the name of an environment folder as its first argument.

 Please notice that some of the variables e.g. "applicationName" are mentioned in multiple files in an environment folder.
 So please make sure that the values that you give to these variables are consistent across all the files in an environment folder.